 In principle, the name and first name of the site operator or the user of the social media profile and its full address must be available.
 Also e-mail address, telephone number and, if applicable, fax number.
 In the case of companies, the legal form, the representatives, information on the register entry and, if available, the VAT ID number. added.

 So far, so simple.
 Every streamer should get that.
 But what if, for example, as a streamer you work exclusively or for most of the time for an esport team and are paid by it, for example?
 Does the imprint then have to contain the data of the streamer or the esport team?

 The question is not easy to answer and I am not aware of any judgments in Germany.
 In my opinion, however, the solution can be derived from the law.
 In the case of Section 5 TMG from the first sentence,

-Service providers have to keep the following information easily recognizable, immediately accessible and constantly available for commercial telemedia, usually offered for remuneration:
+Service providers shall keep the following information easily recognizable, directly accessible and permanently available for business telemedia generally offered against payment:

 Contents of the imprint?

 So it depends on who exactly is the provider of the stream.
 This depends on the contractual connections between the esport team and the streamer.
 If there is only one cooperation agreement (possibly only concluded orally or in text form), the streamer himself is responsible for the contents on the stream, the imprint must contain the data of the streamer.